 Why Study English?

-The Department’s aims are to enable pupils to communicate effectively in a wide variety of contexts: to promote their understanding and enjoyment of the English language in different forms, be that poetry, narrative writing, speeches or articles; to develop their ability to enjoy and appreciate literature and to explore the complexities of the world around them by being exposed to texts from a wide and diverse range of authors.
+The department’s aims are to enable pupils to communicate effectively in a wide variety of contexts: to promote their understanding and enjoyment of the English language in different forms, be that poetry, narrative writing, speeches or articles; to develop their ability to enjoy and appreciate literature and to explore the complexities of the world around them by being exposed to texts from a wide and diverse range of authors.
 Ultimately we aim for students to find their ‘voice’ when expressing their viewpoints, talking about their life-experiences or interpreting literature.

 KS4: GCSE (EDEXCEL)

 In Year 10 all students build on the skills developed in KS3 as they embark on a two year course leading to separate qualifications in GCSE English Language, English Literature.
 Students are also awarded a Spoken Language accreditation as part of their study of the English Language course.

-In ENGLISH LANGUAGE, students are examined at the end of the course on their response to literary and non- literary texts, as well as their ability to write in a variety of styles, both imaginative and transactional.
+In ENGLISH LANGUAGE, students are examined at the end of the course on their response to literary and non-fiction texts, as well as their ability to write in a variety of styles, both imaginative and transactional.
 Students are required to show their understanding of writers’ aims and methods, as well as their knowledge of English Grammar and then to employ some of these methods and correct grammar in their own writing.
 We feel that in order to be successful writers, our students need to view themselves as such.
 Students in KS4 have once weekly ‘Developing Writing’ lessons.
 Here, as in Key Stage 3, a wide range of ‘mentor texts’ are used to inspire students’ own writing.
 By the end of the key stage, we feel that our pupils should have a full understanding of the range of literary styles, devices and structures that are available to them and to be able to utilise these as they move forward in both their academic and professional lives.

 KS5: English Literature (EDEXCEL)